gabrielperroni/python-devops/README.md

-#README.md
-#Readme file for the python trainning started on 1st out.
+#Readme file for the python trainning started on 1st out .
 Python trainning.
 Started now